Sorting and Ranking of Self-Delimiting Numbers with Applications to Outerplanar Graph Isomorphism: Introduction

-{\bfseries Sorting.} Sorting is one of the most essential algorithms in computer sciences~\cite{AsanoEK13,BorC82,Chan10,Fre87,Hagerup98,IsaacS56} since 60 years.
+{\bfseries Sorting.} Sorting is one of the most essential concepts for the design of efficient algorithms and data structures~\cite{AsanoEK13,BorC82,Chan10,Fre87,Hagerup98,IsaacS56} {for over} 60 years.
 For an overview of several sorting algorithms see~\cite{Knuth98a}.
-Usually sorting problems are classified into different categories.
+Sorting problems are usually classified into different categories.
 In {\em comparison sorting} two elements of an input sequence must be compared against each other in order to decide which one precedes the other.
 Pagter and Rauhe~\cite{PagR98} gave a comparison-based algorithm that runs on input sequences of~$k$ elements in $O({{k^2}/s})$ time by using $O(s)$ bits for every given $s$ with $\log k \le s \le{k / {\log k}}$.
 Beame~\cite{Bea91} presented a matching lower bound in the so-called \emph{branching-program model}.
-Let $[0, x] = \{0, \ldots, x\}$ and $[0, x) = \{0, \ldots, x - 1\}$ for any natural number~$x$.
-Another type of sorting is {\em integer sorting} where a sequence of $k$ integers, each in the range $[0, m)$, has to be sorted.
+Let $[0, x] = \{0, \ldots, x\}$ and $[0, x) = \{0, \ldots, x - 1\}$ for any natural number~$x$. {\em Integer sorting} asks to sort a sequence of $k$ integers, each in the range $[0, m)$.
 It is known that, for $m = k^{O(1)}$, integer sorting can be done in linear time: consider the numbers as $k$-ary numbers, sort the digits of the numbers in rounds (radix sort) and count the occurrences of a digit by exploiting indirect addressing (counting sort).
 Pagh and Pagter showed optimal time-space trade-offs for integer sorting~\cite{PagP02}.
 Moreover, Han showed that {\em real sorting} (the given sequence consists of real numbers) can be converted in $O(k\sqrt{\log k})$ time into integers and then can be sorted in $O(k\sqrt{\log\log k})$ time~\cite{Han18}.